Anugnu/MongoDB-CentOs/README.md

-# MongoDB-CentOs
+# MongoDB-CentOs-RedHat-Windows
-Installing MongoDB server in CentOs
+Installing MongoDB server in CentOs-RedHat-Windows and basic commands to know.